richardm/richardm.github.io/docs/principles/index.md

 - [**Create a meritocracy**](/principles/meritocracy)
 - **High performers love accountability.** They want to be recognized and rewarded for their efforts, and they want to be continually improving.
 The best way to hire and retain the best people is to hold everyone accountable.
 A sure-fire way to lose your top performers to disengagement or attrition is to fail to hold everyone accountable.

-## Diversity & Inclusion

-> "If you're under-represented, getting promoted is diversity work.
-Being visibly successful is the most powerful diversity work she can do.
-She can be the representation someone needs.
-She can be in a much better position for mentorship and sponsorship." - Tanya Reilly

 ## Principles for Managing People Effectively

 - **Be the boss you wish you had.**